algolia/docsearch/docs/src/faq.md

 Nothing.

-We know that paying for search infrastructure is a cost not many Open Source projects can afford.
+We know that paying for search infrastructure is a cost not all Open Source projects can afford.
 That's why we decided to keep DocSearch free for everyone.
 All we ask in exchange is that you keep the _powered by [Algolia][2]_ logo displayed next to the search results.